521xueweihan/HelloGitHub/README_en.md

 ## Intro
 This is a project for **novice programmers**, **programming lovers**, and **open-source community lovers**.
 And the content will be updated and published as a **monthly** magazine.
 The contents include:**popular projects**, **entry-level projects**, **tools to make life better**, **books**, **learning notes**, **enterprise projects**, etc. Most of these open source projects are very easy to start, very cool, can make you feel the pleasure and the magic of programming in a very short time.
 So that we can feel the joy of programming, and begin to program.

 It is hoped that through this project, more and more people will join the **open-source community** and contribute to the community.Let these interesting and valuable projects be discovered, concerned, participated and contributed by more people.
-In the process of participating in these projects, you will learn more programming knowledge📚, improve programming skills💻, and find the pleasure of programming🎮.
+In the process of participating in these projects, you will learn more programming knowledge 📚, improve programming skills 💻, and find the pleasure of programming 🎮.

 ## Content
 The [latest article](https://github.com/521xueweihan/HelloGitHub/blob/master/content/last.md) will be released on the **28th of each month**|[Contributors](https://github.com/521xueweihan/HelloGitHub/blob/master/content/contributors.md) | [Website](https://hellogithub.com)